AlenToma/EntityWorker.Core/Documentation/modules.md

         [IndependentData]
         public Role Role { get; set; }

-        // Adress will be removed when we remove the user public List<Address> Address { get; set; }
+        // Address will be removed when we remove the user public List<Address> Address { get; set; }

         //[ExcludeFromAbstract] means that it should not be included in the DataBase Update or insert.